ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 # Empty SOA.MNAME Observed in SOA Responses {#quantify}

-A quick check using a variety of passive DNS datasets relating to observed traffic on 2024-10-30 reveals examples of responses with empty `SOA.MNAME` in the real world, as illustrated in {{realworld}}.
+A quick check using a variety of active DNS measurement datasets relating to observed traffic on 2024-10-30 reveals examples of responses with empty `SOA.MNAME` in the real world, as illustrated in {{realworld}}.
 This perhaps suggests that a study with normalisation and a longer